Omar Bradley: West Point and early military career

 Group photo of the 1915 West Point letterman.
 Bradley is standing in the back row, third from the right.

-At West Point, Bradley played three years of varsity baseball including the 1914 team.
+At West Point, Bradley played three years of varsity baseball including on the 1914 team.
 Every player on that team who remained in the army ultimately became a general.
-Bradley graduated from West Point in 1915 as part of a class that produced many future generals, and which military historians have called "the class the stars fell on".
+He also played football, where he was a teammate of Dwight D. Eisenhower.
+Bradley graduated from West Point in 1915, known as "the class the stars fell on," which produced 59 future general officers.
 Bradley's cullum number is 5356.
-There were ultimately 59 future general officers in that graduating class, among whom Bradley and Dwight D. Eisenhower attained the rank of General of the Army.
-Eisenhower was elected in 1952 in a landslide victory as 34th President of the United States.
-Among the numerous others who became generals were Joseph T. McNarney, Henry Aurand, James Van Fleet, Stafford LeRoy Irwin, John W. Leonard, Joseph May Swing, Paul J. Mueller, Charles W. Ryder, Leland Hobbs, Vernon Prichard, John B. Wogan, Roscoe B. Woodruff, John French Conklin, Walter W. Hess, and Edwin A. Zundel.

 Bradley was commissioned as a second lieutenant into the Infantry Branch of the United States Army and was first assigned to the 14th Infantry Regiment.
-He served on the Mexico–United States border in 1915, defending it from incursions due to the Mexican civil war.
+In 1915, he served on the Mexico–United States border, defending it from incursions due to the Mexican Civil War.
 On 1 July 1916 he was promoted to first lieutenant.

 When the United States entered World War I in April 1917 (see the American entry into World War I), he was promoted to captain on 15 May and sent to guard the Butte, Montana copper mines, considered of strategic importance.
-Bradley was promoted to the temporary rank of major in June 1918 and assigned to command the second battalion of the 14th Infantry, joined the 19th Division in August 1918, which was scheduled for European deployment, but the influenza pandemic and the armistice with Germany on 11 November 1918, that fall intervened.
+Bradley was promoted to the temporary rank of major in June 1918 and assigned to command the second battalion of the 14th Infantry.
+He joined the 19th Division in August 1918, which was scheduled for European deployment, but the influenza pandemic and the armistice with Germany on 11 November 1918 intervened.

 The 1912 West Point football team.
 Dwight D. Eisenhower is third from left.
 Louis Merillat is eighth from the left, in the A sweater.
 Omar Bradley is on the far right, to the left of Leland Hobbs.

 From September 1919 until September 1920, Bradley served as assistant professor of military science at South Dakota State College (now University) in Brookings, South Dakota.